Latin American cuisine: Asian influence

-A wave of immigrants from Asia, such as China and Japan, also influenced the cuisine of Perú, Brazil, Panama, and Ecuador.
+A wave of immigrants from Asia, such as China and Japan, also influenced the cuisine of Peru, Brazil, Panama, and Ecuador.
 The Chinese brought with them their own spices and food-styles, something that the people of Latin America accepted into their tables.
 Not only that, but several Asian restaurants also adapted many Latin American food-styles into their own.
 This case can clearly be seen in the Peruvian and Ecuadorian chifa.

+Middle Eastern influence

-Other countries in Latin America such as Uruguay and Argentina have adapted Armenian and Jewish cuisine due to mass immigration to Argentina and Uruguay.
-The high Lebanese presence in Brazil, Colombia, Venezuela, Ecuador, and Argentina has made some Lebanese foods like kibbeh a common staple.
+Migration from the Levant (Lebanon, Syria and Palestine) to countries like Brazil, Colombia, Venezuela, Ecuador, and Argentina has made some foods like kibbeh a common staple.

-North America

-North American cuisine is a term used for foods native to or popular in countries of North America, as with Canadian cuisine, Cuisine of the United States, Cuisine of the Caribbean, Cuisine of Central America, and Cuisine of Mexico.
-It has influences from many international cuisines, including Native American cuisine and European cuisine.

-The cuisines of nearby Central America and the Caribbean region – sometimes grouped with the North American continent – may be considered part of North American cuisine in the technical sense that they are not assigned to their own continents.

 Caribbean

-Caribbean cuisine is a fusion of Amerindian, African and European cuisine.
+Caribbean cuisine is a fusion of Amerindian, European and African cuisine.
 These traditions were brought from the many homelands of this region's population.
 In addition, the population has created from this vast wealth of tradition many styles that are unique to the region.

 Seafood is one of the most common cuisine types in the islands, though this is certainly due in part to their location.
 Each island will likely have its own specialty.
 Some prepare lobster, while others prefer certain types of fish.
 For example, the island of Barbados is known for its "flying fish."

 Another Caribbean mainstay is rice, but the rice on each island may be a little different.
 Some season their rice, or add peas and other ingredients such as coconut.
 Sometimes the yellow rice is served on the side, but it is often part of a dish.